Part 3 - Device Registration

 and /auth

 endpoints, this endpoint requires a valid user token.
 The lōm app does not require the use of user groups, so any authenticated user is allowed to request this endpoint.
-User groups allow you to more granularly define access to specific endpoints for subsets of your Experience Users.
+User groups allow you to granularly define access to specific endpoints for subsets of your Experience Users.

-- Create a new device within Losant.
+- Creates a new device within Losant.

 POST /devices